 (k) "Sediment Basin, No. 350," June 2002;

-(ii) The "Ohio Livestock Manure And Wastewater Management Guide, Bulletin 604, The Ohio State University Extension, January 2006;" and
+(ii) The "Ohio Livestock Manure And Wastewater Management Guide, Bulletin 604, The Ohio State University Extension, January 2006," which is available for review at the Ohio department of agriculture's campus in Reynoldsburg, Ohio and

-(2) Construct coverings over any structures in the production area; or
+(2) Construct coverings over any structures in the production area where manure may be exposed to direct precipitation; or

 (3) Install vegetative cover and protect stream channels and areas adjacent to such channels from a concentrated animal feeding operation.

 (4) The owner or operator may submit plans that implement alternative practices to the director for approval provided that any alternative practices must be demonstrated to be equivalent to the practices listed in paragraph (F)(1) of this rule unless the owner or operator or the director determine that additional total storage capacity is required to meet permit conditions.
 All of the practices listed are subject to the design standards for precipitation events in paragraphs (C) and (D) of this rule.

 R.C.
 119.032 review dates: 03/21/2014 and 06/08/2019

 Rule Amplifies: 903.01 , 903.02 , 903.03 , 903.04 , 903.08 , 903.082 , 903.09 , 903.10